parroty/extwitter/README.md

    Enum.join("\n-----\n") |>
    IO.puts

+# => Tweets will be displayed in the console as follows.
 @xxxx have you tried this yet?
 -----
 @yyyy You mean this? http://t.co/xxxx That had sailed below my radar thus far.